ExamDay/cPsql/README.md

 ## How To Compile
 #### PSA
 The provided installation script `setup.sh` should run fine on any Debian or RedHat Linux system.
-I <strong>strongly</strong> recommend you read it before you run it!
-This script does require sudo privileges and confident as I am in my own code, you will know your computer better than I do.
-<br><br>
-Only YOU can prevent wildfires.
+Read it before you run it!
 #### Debian and RedHat Linux
 - Clone this repository.
 - Read `setup.sh`.